 Here’s a look at the different types of EV connectors:

-UK 3 pin plug
+UK 3-pin plug

 Many EVs come with EVSE cables that are compatible with standard UK 3-pin plugs.